|latest/stable||123||123||09 Feb 2022|

 min-cluster-size option should be used (see

-Communication between the AMQP message queue and client services (OpenStack applications) can be encrypted with SSL.
+Communication between the AMQP message queue and client services (OpenStack applications) can be TLS-encrypted.
 There are two methods for managing keys and certificates:

 - with Vault